 The glitch effect.
 When visualized, the first thing that comes to mind is the classic color television static that appeared when you lost a signal.

 Or maybe you might think of having experienced a glitch on a website while browsing.
-Perhaps even during a very buggy gameplay, if you’re a gamer.
-For example, your character might appear on a different dimension or parallel plane in-game that shouldn’t be appearing on screen.
+Perhaps even during very buggy gameplay, if you’re a gamer.
+For example, your character might appear on a different dimension or parallel plane in-game that shouldn’t be appearing on the screen.

 We get to experiment with pretty interesting image effects.
 While the glitch effect may have been on the market for some time, it’s been appearing everywhere.
 If you’ve been exploring sites like Tumblr or Reddit, chances are this effect may have popped up on your feed.
 Many Tumblr users dabble in GIFs or graphics with the glitch effect for purely aesthetic or humorous reasons.

 The Glitch Effect – A Little More Than Just Digital Aesthetic

 The glitch effect might have a dark history of its origins.
 It’s an old art form that signifies the presence of flaws or errors in the original image.
 Intentional errors in an image or a GIF provides an added impact to the viewer.
 In the subject of the film, glitches are also used as an additional twist in some horror movies.
 You know – a TV turning on with a flickering screen when the main character walks into the room.
 And in sci-fi themed shows that have a robot or AI awakening, or in thrillers – glitchy CCTV screens that signal an intruder within the house.